 Step One on the Road Out of Poverty

 This predicament of the extreme poor—not being able to find work that will support a family’s daily needs—is one of the basic issues addressed by world leaders and organizations dedicated to alleviating poverty around the globe.
-One expert working with the Borgen Project, a non-profit dedicated to fighting global poverty, is convinced the first step in reducing cyclic extreme poverty is helping the poor create their own businesses.
-This is the very thing many GFA-supported pastors and missionaries can do with income-producing gifts provided by donors all over the world.
+One expert working with the Borgen Project, a non-profit dedicated to fighting global poverty, is convinced the first step in reducing extreme cyclic poverty is helping the poor create their own businesses.
+This is the very thing many Gospel for Asia (GFA)-supported pastors and missionaries can do with income-producing gifts provided by donors all over the world.

 Pastor Teja knew that Tanul needed a way to earn enough income to support his family.
 He arranged to hold a gift distribution and presented Tanul with a rickshaw—something he never could have afforded on his own.
 Tanul was overcome with gratitude at God’s provision.

 With his new gift, Tanul loaded vegetables onto his rickshaw and began selling throughout the village—even delivering produce to customers’ homes.
 God blessed Tanul’s diligence and hard work, enabling him to earn a good income selling vegetables.
 Setting his own prices and being able to keep all his earnings, Tanul had enough money to send Maahir to school to learn a skilled trade.
 Maahir completed his education and started working as a carpenter.
 The two men now adequately support their growing family, including Maahir’s wife and two children.

 Self-employment frees those trapped in the cycle of poverty from discrimination, unfair business practices and job insecurity — circumstances to which the poor and uneducated are vulnerable.
 Gifts like rickshaws, sewing machines and water buffalo are the means to break free from the bondage of poverty and to set thousands of families on a new course of self-sufficiency and hope for future generations.